 Reportedly, Corsie’s desire to make this movie originated from having a close friend who’d felt unable to share her secret (per Tasneem Abrahams, Trichstop.com).

-Recently, it’s been associated within the family of body-focused repetitive behaviors (BFRBs), which includes skin picking and nail biting.
+Trichster‘s website states about this relatively unknown condition that “it’s been associated within the family of body-focused repetitive behaviors (BFRBs), which includes skin picking and nail biting.
 The ultimate takeaway being that this is a behavior that the sufferer cannot control.
-They can’t simply stop pulling.
+They can’t simply stop pulling.”

 The TLC Foundation for Body-Focused Repetitive Behaviors offers additional facts, some of which follow: